yojoseparra/work/README.md

 # How to Access Data or Outputs

+Tables are better displayed in Microsoft Word ( /out folder) and graphs are made in big format (/plot folder).

-In the top folder structure:
+This is the top folder structure:

 - **data**: this is a data folder.
 All comma separated files (.csv) are stored. this format opens easily with excel.
 All outputs and graphs come from this data.
 - **docs**: contains documents and this folder might not be of interest for this project.